oneforawe/react-ts/docs/Development.md

 ## ESLint and Stylelint

-Warning: It appears that Stylelint isn't set up properly yet in this repo.

 Besides running ESLint and Stylelint automatically when viewing and editing files in VSCode, you can also run each of them in the shell/terminal.